Shifted Poisson structures and moduli spaces of complexes: Example one: moduli spaces of torsion free sheaves on and their deformations

 \begin{remark} Proposition \ref{Hilb-leaf} is just the first step for the classification of the symplectic leaves on $(\PP_\eta^2)^{[n]}$.
 The next step is to determine which sheaves can occur in the image of the map $q$ and study the geometry of the fibers.
 This is quite a delicate problem, which we will explore elsewhere.

 As an example, let us describe the symplectic leaves of $(\PP^2)^{[3]}$.
 Here $d_F$ is the symbol for the fiber dimension (i.e. the dimension of the corresponding symplectic leaf).
 The symplectic leaf is determined by fixing an isomorphism class of $\cI_Z|_C$.
 We have the following possibilities: The $6$-dimensional leaf is isomorphic to $(\PP^2\setminus C)^{[3]}$.
+To describe the 2-dimensional leaf associated with a pair of distinct points $p,q\in C$, we consider the blow up of $\PP^2$ at $p$ and $q$ and denote it by $\wh{\PP^2}_{p,q}$.
+Denote the exceptional fibers at $p$ and $q$ by $E_p$ and $E_q$ respectively and denote the proper transform of $C$ by $\wh{C}$.
+Then the 2-dimensional leaf is isomorphic to $\wh{\PP^2}_{p,q}\setminus \wh{C}$.
+Here points of $E_p\setminus \wh{C}$ parameterize subschemes in $\PP^2$ given as the union of a double point at $p$ (corresponding to a direction not tangent to $C$) and $q$.
+Next, for a point $p\in C$, let $\wh{\PP^2}_p$ denote the blow up of $\PP^2$ at $p$, with the exceptional divisor $E_p$, and let $\wh{C}$ be the proper transform of $C$.
+Then the $4$-dimensional leaf associated with $p$ is isomorphic to $(\wh{\PP^2}_p\setminus \wh{C})^{[2]}$.
+More precisely, the corresponding locally closed embedding

-The 4-dimensional and the 2-dimensional leaves are isomorphic to the Hilbert schemes of points on the open subset of the blow-up of $\PP^2$ at $Z\cap C$ obtained by removing the proper transform of $C$.
-There are two kinds of $0$-dimensional leaves: those with $l=3$ correspond to points in the symmetric product $C^{(3)}$, while those with $l=2$ correspond to points in the punctured Hilbert scheme supported on $C$. \end{remark}
+sends a length 2 subscheme $\wh{Z}$ of $\wh{\PP^2}_p\setminus \wh{C}$ to the subscheme $Z\subset\PP^2$ of length 3 whose ideal sheaf is obtained as the push forward of $I_{\wh{Z}}(-E_p)$.
+Finally, there are two kinds of $0$-dimensional leaves: those with $l=3$ correspond to points in the symmetric product $C^{(3)}$, while those with $l=2$ correspond to points in the punctual Hilbert scheme supported on $C$. \end{remark}